Understanding Canine Intestinal Parasites & Giardia

 Canine intestinal parasites and Giardia are prevalent issues for dog owners in New York City (NYC).
 In a bustling city with many parks and sidewalks that allow dogs, responsible pet owners are concerned about parasites.
 They worry about the potential risks their pets may face.

 Parasites can be harmful to dogs and cause health issues.
-Taking precautions to protect their furry friends is important for pet owners.
+Pet owners should take precautions to protect their furry friends.
 Parasites can affect dogs in Central Park, Staten Island, and other areas.
 Learn about the symptoms, prevention, and treatment options for parasites in dogs in NYC.

 What are Canine Intestinal Parasites & Giardia?

-Canine intestinal parasites are organisms that live in a dog’s gastrointestinal tract and feed off their host’s nutrients.
-In our area this includes roundworms, hookworms, whipworms, and tapeworms.
+Canine intestinal parasites live in a dog’s gastrointestinal tract and feed off their host’s nutrients.
+Our area includes roundworms, hookworms, whipworms, and tapeworms.
 Giardia is a parasite that can cause stomach issues in dogs.
 Roughly 11% of dogs in NYC have Giardia at any time.

 Intestinal Parasite & Giardia Effects on Dogs

-City dogs can get sick from intestinal parasites.
-This can cause symptoms like diarrhea, vomiting, weight loss, fatigue, and in severe cases, death.
+City dogs can become ill with intestinal parasites, which can cause symptoms like diarrhea, vomiting, weight loss, fatigue, and, in severe cases, death.

 Giardia infection can lead to similar symptoms, often with intermittent diarrhea being the most common sign.